 Around 1896, a molasses-flavored bar cookie (no chocolate, cocoa or chocolate chips) called a brownie appeared.
 The name honored the elfin characters featured in popular books, stories, cartoons and verses of the time by Palmer Cox (the Eastman Kodak Brownie camera was also named after these elves).

-After the later introduction and popularity of chocolate brownies, became known as a butterscotch brownie (history of the brownie).
+After the later introduction and popularity of chocolate brownies, the bar became known as a butterscotch brownie (history of the brownie).

 The name “Blondie” surfaces in the 1980s.
 It was not named for Dagwood Bumstead’s wife.